pism/pism/doc/sphinx/manual/modeling-choices/dynamics/age.rst

 Ice masses are interpreted as "stacks" of layers of varying thickness.
-Isochrones are represented by boundaries between these layers; the depth of an isochrone is the sum of thicknesses of all the layers above it (some may have zero thickness, e.g. in ablation areas).
+Isochrones are represented by boundaries between these layers; the depth of an isochrone is the sum of thicknesses of all the layers above it (some may have zero thickness, e.g. in ablation and ice-free areas).
 The surface mass balance is applied to the topmost layer; if a layer is depleted by a negative mass balance, the remaining mass loss is used to reduce the thickness of the next layer below it.
-Similarly, the basal melt rate is applied to the bottom layer, then the one above it, etc. Within each layer the mass is transported according to the horizontal components of the 3D modeled ice velocity by sampling it at the depth corresponding the middle of a layer.
+Similarly, the basal melt rate is applied to the bottom layer, then (if necessary) the one above it, etc. Within each layer mass is transported according to the horizontal components of the 3D ice velocity by sampling it at the depth of the middle of a layer.
 There is no mass transport between layers.
-A new layer is added to the top of the stack each time PISM reaches a time in :config:`isochrones.deposition_times`.
+A new layer is added to the top of the stack each time the simulation reaches a requested deposition time.

+Set :config:`isochrones.deposition_times` to enable this mechanism.
+This parameter takes an argument in the format identical to :config:`output.extra.times`; see :ref:`sec-saving-diagnostics`.

 .. figure:: figures/isochrones.png
    :name: fig-isochrones

-   Modeled isochrones in the 20000 year simulation using the isothermal SIA stress balance and the ``examples/isochrones``

-Set :config:`isochrones.deposition_times` to enable this mechanism and see the :var:`isochrone_depth` diagnostic it provides.
-The parameter :config:`isochrones.deposition_times` takes an argument in the format similar to :config:`output.extra.times`; see :ref:`sec-saving-diagnostics`.
+   Modeled isochrones after 20000 years from the start of the EISMINT-II :cite:`EISIIdescribe` experiment A. Note that many isochrones near the base are closer than the vertical grid spacing.
+See the directory ``examples/isochrones`` in PISM's repository for scripts used to create this figure.

+.. rubric:: Model state

+Layer thicknesses are saved to the variable :var:`isochronal_layer_thickness` in an output file.
+Requested deposition times are saved to :var:`deposition_time`.

 .. rubric:: Bootstrapping

-When starting a simulation that does not have the :var:`isochronal_layer_thickness` information available PISM has to interpret existing ice thickness.
+During bootstrapping :var:`deposition_time` is set using :config:`isochrones.deposition_times`.

+We implement two ways to initialize :var:`isochronal_layer_thickness`:

+1. **Default**: interpret current ice thickness as *one* layer; apply surface mass balance to this layer until a new layer is added.
+This is appropriate when starting simulations from an ice-free initial state.

+2. Divide current ice thickness equally into `N` layers (here `N` is set by :config:`isochrones.bootstrapping.n_layers`), then immediately add one more layer and apply SMB to it until a new layer is added.
+This is appropriate when starting from an initial state with a significant ice thickness.
+In this case sampling ice velocity in the middle of the layer (halfway between the base and the surface) is likely give lower accuracy compared to sampling at `N` equally-spaced locations in each column of ice.

 .. rubric:: Diagnostics

-The isochronal tracing scheme provides the :var:`isochrone_depth` diagnostic (depth below the surface for isochrones corresponding to all the requested :config:`isochrones.deposition_times`) and the :var:`isochronal_layer_thickness` variable (part of the state of this model).
+The isochronal tracing scheme provides one diagnostic: :var:`isochrone_depth` (depth below the surface for isochrones corresponding to all requested deposition times).

 .. note::

-   A restarted simulation may not be able to write diagnostics to the same file because of a difference in the number of deposition times handled by the model during the first and the second run.
-In other words: using :config:`output.extra.append` is not recommended.
+   It is not recommended to append diagnostics to the same file (:config:`output.extra.append`) when re-starting a simulation.
+A restarted simulation may not be able to write :var:`isochrone_depth` and :var:`isochronal_layer_thickness` to the same file because of a difference in the number of deposition times handled by the model in the two runs involved.

 .. rubric:: Parameters

+Prefix: ``isochrones.``

 .. pism-parameters::
    :prefix: isochrones.